archer-v/progresso/README.md

 ```
 type Progress struct {
+    Name        string        // The name of the tracker
     Processed   int64         // The amount of work performed (bytes transfered, for example)
     Total       int64         // Total size of work (bytes to transfer for example). <= 0 if size is unknown.
     Percent     float64       // If the size is known, the progress of the transfer in %